 Cashless Exercise.
-If, at any time after the issuance of the Pre-Funded Warrants, the holder exercises its Pre-Funded Warrants and a registration statement registering the issuance of the shares of Class A Common Stock underlying the Pre-Funded Warrants under the Securities Act is not then effective or available (or a prospectus is not available for the resale of shares of Class A Common Stock underlying the Pre-Funded Warrants), then in lieu of making the cash payment otherwise contemplated to be made to us upon such exercise in payment of the aggregate exercise price, the holder shall instead receive upon such exercise (either in whole or in part) only the net number of shares of Class A Common Stock determined according to a formula set forth in the Pre-Funded Warrants.
-Notwithstanding anything to the contrary, in the event we do not have or maintain an effective registration statement, there are no circumstances that would require us to make any cash payments or net cash settle the Pre-Funded Warrants to the holders.
+If, at any time after the issuance of the Pre-Funded Warrants, the holder exercises its Pre-Funded Warrants, then in lieu of making the cash payment otherwise contemplated to be made to us upon such exercise in payment of the aggregate exercise price, the holder shall instead receive upon such exercise (either in whole or in part) only the net number of shares of Class A Common Stock determined according to a formula set forth in the Pre-Funded Warrants.